requirejs/alameda/README.md

 ::still under construction::

 TODO: almond + dynamic loading, and only for modern browsers.
 Specifically, latest WebKit, Firefox, Opera and IE10+.
+So, PS3/NetFront probably out.
+Find the IE bug number.

 Array.isArray, array extras, standards script loading, which for IE is IE10+

+Not a complete thing, cannot be used by r.js for example, only runs in browser, not node, etc...

 * Error reporting, but no error recovery

-backport any prim changes
+* backport any prim changes
+* Test in other browsers.

 ## requirejs tests that do not pass